 Before the holidays, I ate SO many cookies.
 Too many cookies.
 I was feeling a bit sluggish and vowed to eat super healthy at the beginning of the year.
 Basically, like everyone else in the world lol.
 But then I went to Peru and drank the water (from a glass of chicha that wasn’t boiled) and couldn’t eat for nearly a week and a half.
-I’m pretty sure I lost weight and now that I’m back to normal, I feel like my lighter and brighter self haha.
+When I returned this Ginger Shrimp Stir-Fry with Garlic Bok Choy was in order!

 WHO AM I RIGHT NOW?
 This recipe title sounds so very…how do put this?
 Los Angeles.
 This recipe sounds very “LA.”
 But the truth is, I make iterations of this drink all the time and I love it.

 I’m not sure if you’ve heard but oat milk is all the rage right now.
 And in my typical bratty behavior, I snubbed it for months.
 I honestly drink my coffee black anyway but a few weeks ago, after I drove across town for a meeting and needed an afternoon pick-me-up, I stopped in a cafe and ordered an oat milk cappuccino.
 IT WAS GOOD.